AllyOMara/Stanford-Algorithms/README.md

 ### [Optimised QuickSort](https://github.com/AllyOMara/Stanford-Algorithms/tree/main/Part_1)<br>
 QuickSort, where the pivot is chosen as the median of three elements (the first, middle, and last element in an array).<br>
 Counts number of comparisons made between elements in an array.<br>
-The aim of choosing the median of three elements increases the chance of an optimal 25-75 split (which is 'good enough for O(nlogn)').<br>
+The aim of choosing the median of three elements increases the chance of an optimal 25-75 split (which is 'good enough for $O(nlogn)$').<br>
 See Module_3_Assignment_Part_3.py<br>
 #### Key Implementations
 - QuickSort - sorting of an array in non-decreasing order.<br>